 With growing concerns about fossil fuels and their impact on global warming, Electric Vehicles (EV) are seeing a major surge in production in China, Europe, Japan and the United States.
 According to the International Energy Agency, electric vehicles will grow from just over three million today to 125 million by 2030.
 Conventional charging with alternating current can take up to eight hours.
 Charging stations have rapidly switched to high power, rapid EV chargers using direct current that can recharge batteries as quickly as ten minutes on the charging station.

-These fast EV charging stations generate high currents, up to 500 Amps at 1,000 Volts requiring the electrical charging cable and connector to be cooled.
+These High Power Charging (HPC) stations generate high currents, up to 500 Amps at 1,000 Volts requiring the electrical charging cable and connector to be cooled.
 Aspen Systems, a pioneer in ultra-compact refrigeration systems is providing novel solutions for EV charging station manufacturers and is shipping hundreds of cooling systems per month as part of this effort.

 The state-of-the-art benefits Aspen provides this expanding application include: